robbert-vdh/yabridge/README.md

 This installation method will work for all VST hosts.
 This works similar to the procedure described above, but using copies of `libyabridge.so` instead of symlinks.
-For this you will have to make sure that all four of the `yabridge-host*` files from the downloaded archive are somewhere in the search path.
+For this you will have to make sure that all eight of the `yabridge-*` files from the downloaded archive are somewhere in the search path.
 The recommended way to do this is to download yabridge from the GitHub [releases](https://github.com/robbert-vdh/yabridge/releases) section, extract all the files to `~/.local/share/yabridge`, and then add that directory to your `$PATH` environment variable.
 Alternatively there's an [AUR